Next day installation

 Heating

 It is important to learn as much information as possible about the Boiler Filling loop.
 If you check the pressure gauge, your boiler’s pressure will be at an acceptable level (around 1.5 bar).
-However, if this is different or not displaying the proper information, it could cause permanent damage.

 It’s even more frustrating when low boiler pressure can be solved by a quick glance at the pressure gauge and repressurising system.